johnjasa/practical_optimization/Content/Model differentiation/Brief intro to derivatives.md

 tags: #differentiation
+- [ ] main message created
+- [ ] main message verified with someone
+- [ ] info outlined
+- [ ] info fleshed out
+- [ ] visuals ideated
+- [ ] visuals developed
+- [ ] lecture recorded
+- [ ] video produced
+- [ ] video uploaded
+- [ ] 1st round feedback received
+- [ ] video refined based on feedback
+- [ ] video reuploaded
+- [ ] re-render and reupload

+- [ ] notebook created
+- [ ] notebook text completed
+- [ ] notebook examples completed and checked

+Visualizations:
+- [ ] show the math behind partial derivatives and total derivatives
+- [ ] show a block diagram of partial and total derivatives
+- [ ] explain how the chain rule is used to get the total derivatives from the partial derivs
+- [ ] show a trade-off between developer cost and computational cost (borrow Pareto front from John Hwang)

 ## Main message
 Derivatives are necessary to effectively guide gradient-based optimizers and Newton solvers to the correct answers.